 Legal Liability & Damages in Drunk Driving Accidents

 Much of the evidence that can prove liability in an intoxicated driving case is time-sensitive.
 Additionally, evidence disappears, and witness memories begin to fade.
 So contacting an attorney as soon as possible after an accident gets the investigation started quickly.
 Law enforcement’s investigative energies are focused solely on criminal activity.
 In civil matters, it’s the injured plaintiff’s lawyers who must find their own evidence.
 Of course, if the drunk driver who hit you is convicted in criminal court, it certainly helps your civil case for compensation.
 But can you count on that happening?
-No. That’s why your lawyer begins investigations immediately after the wreck and often can assist law enforcement as they investigate.
+No. That’s why your drunk driving accident attorney in Kentucky begins investigations immediately after the wreck and often can assist law enforcement as they investigate.

-The Kentucky accident attorneys of the Johnson Law Firm aggressively pursue claims against intoxicated drivers and the businesses that served them and then sent them out on the road to commit drunk driving mayhem.
+The Kentucky DUI accident lawyers at the Johnson Law Firm aggressively pursue claims against intoxicated drivers and the businesses that served them and then sent them out on the road to commit drunk driving mayhem.
 We also deal with insurance companies, their pesky adjusters, and the lawyers who protect them from paying claims.
 Do YOU have the experience, patience and tenacity to win against those guys?
 We do.